-Alpek Polyester UK Ltd staff working in Procurement and HR have now completed training on modern slavery.
-Any new staff in these departments will be trained as appropriate.
+Alpek Polyester UK Ltd staff working in Procurement and HR will be trained as appropriate on the company's obligations around Modern Slavery.

 Awareness Training will be part of every new member of staff's induction programme.
 However, where it is directly relevant to their role (ie staff within Procurement or HR) further training will cover: